Codeception/AspectMock/README.md

 Dynamic languages like Ruby or JavaScript allow us to do this.
 This features are essential for testing.
 And finally they are brought to PHP by AspectMock mocking framework.

-Million lines of untested code are written everyday in PHP.
+Dozens lines of untested code are written everyday in PHP.
 In most cases, this code is not actually that bad, but PHP does not provide capabilities to get it tested.
 You may suggest to rewrite that code from scratch following test driven design practices and use dependency injection wherever it is possible.
 Should this be done for stable working code?
-Well, there are much more better ways to waste a time.
+Well, there are much more better ways to waste time.

 With AspectMock you can unit-test practically any OOP code.
 PHP powered with AOP takes all the features of dynamic languages, we missed before.
 Thus, there is no excuse for not testing your code.
 You do not have to rewrite it from scratch to make it testable.
 Just install AspectMock with PHPUnit or Codeception.
 And try to write some tests.
 It's really really simple.